jlbren/phage-rage/README.md

 **Assembled**

-Subdirectory containing the output of the selected assember.
+Subdirectory containing the output of the selected assembler.
  * contigs.fasta: Contigs file produced by the assembler.

 **Mapped**

   Subdirectory containing output from the selected homology detection tool and related files.
-  * hits.csv: Hits file produced by selected homolgy detection tool
+  * hits.csv: Hits file produced by selected homology detection tool.
-  * index.faa: FAA file produced by parsing the GBK files provided by the -i/--index flag at runtime used to build the index for the selected homolgy tool.
+  * index.faa: FAA file produced at runtime by parsing the GBK files provided by the -i/--index flag.
-  * predicted_orfs.faa: Proteins predicted from the provided or assembled contigs produced by getorf that are used for querying against the index.
+  * predicted_orfs.faa: Proteins predicted from the provided or assembled contigs produced by getorf.
+These sequences are used for querying against the index.

   **Logs**

-  * Directory containing pipeline log file which records user supplied parameters, runtime per module, and additional supplementary information.
+  * Directory containing PhageRage log file which records user supplied parameters, runtime per module, and additional supplementary information.

   ## Authors